 I think you'll fit right in - Europe these days is not the homogenous landscape it once was (thankfully).

 I was in Italy last September and used the train system with a 5 year-old and a 9 year-old in tow.
 Perfectly safe, very efficient, and despite the usual reticence of commuters, people were very friendly (swapping seats so my child could get a view etc.)

 I suggest you pop over to our travel smarter section and read up on the countries you'll be visiting.
 It can be a bit alarming to read all the things that MIGHT happen to you, but remember 90% of people travel without any trouble whatsoever.

-Go here and enter the country names: www.worldnomads.com/travel-safety over 3 years ago
+Go here and enter the country names: www.worldnomads.com/travel-safety almost 4 years ago

 Europe is generaly pretty safe and muticultural.
 I'm also Latin, I've traveled whole Europe and I've never had any problems besides seeing some petty criminals in the big cities.
-This article might help you to stay safe during your travels: http://outofyourcomfortzone.net/travel-safety/ over 3 years agoAnswered by Mauricio via WorldNomads.com
+This article might help you to stay safe during your travels: http://outofyourcomfortzone.net/travel-safety/ almost 4 years agoAnswered by Mauricio via WorldNomads.com